elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Deputy.

-- {:.i2} Sir, allow me to remind you of the traitors' goals.
+- {:.i2} Sir, allow me to remind you of the fate reserved for traitors.

 - {:.sp} 2nd Deputy.

-- {:.i2} And I, sir, of those who bow to the henchmen of tyranny.
+- {:.i2} And I, sir, of the one for those who bow to the henchmen of tyranny.

 - {:.sp} The Governor.

-- {:.pr.i} Hey, Gentlemen, common sense, please.
+- {:.pr.i} Hey, Gentlemen, a bit of common sense, please.
 What the hell.
-You know what's going on: a full-blown slave rebellion; half of the North province is on fire.
-Toussaint has built an army with the Blacks from the plantations in Turpin, Flaville, Trêmes, and Noé.
+You know what's going on: a full-blown slave rebellion; half of the northern provinces are on fire.
+Toussaint has constituted an army made up of Blacks from the plantations in Turpin, Flaville, Trêmes, and Noé.
 And what an army!
 Makes you shudder.
-Our women are suffering the latest outrages; they are impaling the children; planters are being sewn alive on planks.
+Our women are suffering the __latest__ outrages; they are impaling the children; planters are being __sewn__ alive on planks.

 - {:.sp} A Voice.